 Oregon OSHA continues to gather testimony on related proposal

-Salem - The Oregon Occupational Safety and Health Division (Oregon OSHA) has begun enforcing most of a set of updated pesticide rules to protect workers across industries, including farming and forestry.
+Salem, OR — The Oregon Occupational Safety and Health Division (Oregon OSHA) has begun enforcing most of a set of updated pesticide rules to protect workers across industries, including farming and forestry.

 The rules – adopted in early 2017 and effective on Jan.
 1, 2018 – are a result of revisions to the Environmental Protection Agency Worker Protection Standard.
 The updated rules affect areas such as worker notifications, frequency of training, and trainer qualifications.
 Changes made by the EPA that were already in effect in Oregon include respiratory protection, hazard communication, and emergency eye-washing requirements.